spersico/raise-calc/countryData/readme.md

 ## Automatic sources

-Well... the automatic sources is basically making the manual sources through code, so that it's auto updated every week.
+The automatic sources is basically making the manual sources through code, so that it's auto updated every week.
 To do that, make a new file in the `./providers/` folder, and export an async function that generates a JSON like the ones in the `./data/providers/`, and import and call that function from the `./providers/index.js` file.
 Check the `./providers/imf.js` file for an example.

 # Estimation